 Know The Stock’s Range

 Before day trading any stock, you should know how much it typically moves in a normal trading day.
-This will allow you to set realistic expectations on where the stock could end up if started trending to the upside or downside.
+This will allow you to set realistic expectations on where the stock could end up if it started trending to the upside or downside.
 For example, it would be unrealistic to short SPY today at $280, and for it to fade all the way back to $270 in 2 hours.

-Even on its most volatile days, it will rarely moves more than 1% in either direction.
+Even on its most volatile days, it will rarely move more than 1% in either direction.
 If you were to trade it (maybe through options due to the lack of the ETF’s volatility) you would not take a position expecting it to dump 3%.
 Knowing where a stock might end up will allow you to capture a big portion of the stock’s move without giving back unrealized gains.

 The SPY did end up dumping a little more than 3% on the chart above.
 However, you would not take a position expecting that kind of move.
 What a good trader does is take profits at key support areas, and leaves some shares on for the bigger move in the stock.
 Trading for a career is not made by going for homerun trades every opportunity.